Go to content Go to main navigation More in this section

 Enhancing your relationships

-Although you may comfortable with using toys, it is important when sharing toys that all parties are aware they will be used.
+Although you may comfortable with using toys, it is important to check in with all partners so they are aware they will be used.
 You wouldn’t want to spoil the mood by unpleasantly surprising your partner!
-Best to disclose toys with others if you’re planning to share!
-Communication and talking with your partner about their comfort level in using toys is important.
+Communication and talking with your partner(s)about their comfort level with using toys is a sign of respect.

 How to Care for Your Toys